-I am tasked with the responsibility of assessing a substantial number of software applications on a consistent basis to ensure their quality and functionality.
+I have been assigned the important responsibility of regularly evaluating a significant number of software applications to guarantee their quality and functionality.

 A LOT of software.